-For AF risks:
+For Adjusted Formula ('AF') risks:

-The parameters of the Standard Formula are modified according to the criteria addressed to the Pillar 1 calculation.
+The parameters of the Standard Formula are modified accordingly with the critical assessment addressed to the Pillar 1 calculation.
 Any adjustment of parameters shall be thoroughly justified in the ORSA report.

-For IA risks:
+For Actuarial Independent Assessment ('IA') risks: